Alternative Fuel Vehicle (AFV) Certification on I-85 High Occupancy Toll (HOT) Lanes

 A list of vehicles that meet this description, based on the applicability of the Federal Electric Vehicle Tax Credit, is maintained by the U.S. Department of Energy at https://fueleconomy.gov/feg/tax2023.shtml.

-Yes, until 11:59 pm on September 29, 2025, electric and alternative fuel vehicles with the proper license plate and certified with Peach Pass can continue using the HOV and lanes, regardless of how many people are in the car.
-After that date, these privileges will end.
+No, effective September 30, 2025, electric and alternative fuel vehicles with the proper license plate and certified with Peach Pass can no longer continue using the HOV and lanes, regardless of how many people are in the car.
+To utilize Georgia’s I-85 HOT lanes, also known as I-85 Express Lanes, vehicles must be registered via Peach Pass and will be tolled unless they meet the carpool occupancy requirements for Peach Pass Verify.

-Starting September 30, 2025, to utilize Georgia’s I-85 HOT lanes, also known as I-85 Express Lanes, vehicles must be registered via Peach Pass and will be tolled unless they meet the carpool occupancy requirements for Peach Pass Verify.
+Effective September 30, 2025, tolls will be charged for all Peach Pass certified AFV customers on Georgia’s I-85 HOT lanes, unless they meet the carpool occupancy requirements for Peach Pass Verify.

 1. Peach Pass customers who are certified AFV owners who use the I-85 HOT Lanes